MapChecking

 **TIP: Why is it important to look at multiple images?**

 When analyzing images, especially those depicting large crowds, combining multiple source images taken from different angles is often beneficial.
-This is helpful to capture the full scope of the event and to avoid blind spots caused by obstructions.
+This helps capture the full scope of the event and avoid blind spots caused by obstructions.

 *Remember:* Even with combined images, obstructions like buildings or bridges can limit visibility.
 Always be mindful of these factors and consider the potential limitations of the visual data.